lemeryfertitta/Climbdex/README.md

 This app was partially inspired by Tim Parkin's excellent [Moonboard Search Engine](http://mb.timparkin.net/).

-The databases are downloaded and synchronized using [BoardLib](https://github.com/lemeryfertitta/BoardLib).
+The climb databases are downloaded and synchronized using the [BoardLib](https://github.com/lemeryfertitta/BoardLib) Python library.

 ## Features

-These are the features that Climbdex provides which are (as of last updating this document) not supported by the official apps:
+These are the features that Climbdex provides which are currently not supported by the official apps:

+- Hold filtering
-- Hold filter - select holds to require them to be present in the resulting climbs.
-Click again on the hold to change the color.
-If "strict" color matching is selected, the color of the hold must be an exact match.
+  - Select holds to require them to be present in the resulting climbs.
+  - Click multiple times on a hold to change the color.
+  - If "strict" color matching is selected, the color of the hold must be an exact match.
 If "any" color matching is selected, the color of the holds will be ignored.
-- Minimum ascents and minimum rating filters - these can be used in combination with different sort categories to curate a better list of results.
-The apps offer sorting by these categories but do not offer control over minimums.
-Try filtering by a large number of ascents and then sorting by rating to get the best climbs.
+  - On mirrored board layouts, the mirror image of the filtered hold sequence will also be included in the search results.
+- Precise quality and difficulty ratings
+  - The exact average (to the hundredths place) of the grade and star ratings are displayed to give a better sense of the true difficulty and quality of a climb.
+  - There is a "difficulty accuracy" filter which can be used in combination with minimum ascents to help find benchmark climbs of a grade.
+- Bookmarking
-- Bookmarking - because filters are stored in query params, you can bookmark a board setup or a specific search results.
-For example, [accurately graded Kilter V5s at 40°](https://climbdex.fly.dev/results?angle=40&minAscents=100&minRating=1.0&minGrade=20&maxGrade=20&gradeAccuracy=0.05&sortBy=quality&sortOrder=desc&holds=&mirroredHolds=&%3Fangle=40&minAscents=200&minRating=1.0&minGrade=20&maxGrade=21&sortBy=quality&sortOrder=desc&holds=&board=kilter&layout=1&size=10&set=1&set=20&roleMatch=strict&roleMatch=strict) or the [TB2 10x8 Mirror layout](https://climbdex.fly.dev/filter?board=tension&layout=10&size=9&set=12&set=13).
+  - Filters are stored in query params such that a specific search or setup can be bookmarked.
+  - For example: [accurately graded Kilter V5s at 40° sorted by quality](https://climbdex.fly.dev/results?angle=40&minAscents=100&minRating=1.0&minGrade=20&maxGrade=20&gradeAccuracy=0.05&sortBy=quality&sortOrder=desc&holds=&mirroredHolds=&%3Fangle=40&minAscents=200&minRating=1.0&minGrade=20&maxGrade=21&sortBy=quality&sortOrder=desc&holds=&board=kilter&layout=1&size=10&set=1&set=20&roleMatch=strict&roleMatch=strict) or the [TB2 10x8 Mirror layout](https://climbdex.fly.dev/filter?board=tension&layout=10&size=9&set=12&set=13).
+- Web access
+  - No mobile app required to search for climbs
-- Web access - no mobile app required.
-To light up the climbs, the mobile app is needed, but if app links are setup correctly, you can click on the climb name in Climbdex and be taken directly to the climb on the app.
+  - To light up the climbs, the mobile app is needed, but if app links are setup correctly, you can click on the climb name in Climbdex and be taken directly to the climb on the app.
+  - Climbdex is a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) which means the app can be installed on almost any platform and behave similarly to a native mobile or desktop app.
-- All-in-one - all of the supported boards on one website, no app-switching required.
+- All of the supported boards on one app.

 ## Development